McConnell threatens to oppose Trump-backed Senate candidates if they are not electable

 REPUBLICANS WHO VOTED TO CONVICT TRUMP FACE BACKLASH AT HOME

-McConnell's comments come as Democrats have hammered Republicans over freshman Rep. Marjorie Taylor Greene, R-Ga., a vocal Trump supporter who espoused violence and conspiracy theories on social media before she was elected to Congress in November.
+McConnell's comments come as four Senate Republicans have said they will retire instead of seeking reelection in 2022.
+On the House side, Democrats have hammered Republicans over freshman Rep. Marjorie Taylor Greene, R-Ga., a vocal Trump supporter who was removed from two committee assignments after allegedly supporting violence against top Democrats and sharing conspiracy theories on social media before she was elected to Congress in November.

 "I’m not predicting the president would support people who couldn't win.
 But I do think electability — not who supports who — is the critical point," McConnell told Politico.